-Welcome to the page of the M2M MNT group in the Electrical and Computer Engineering Department at the University of Alberta located in Edmonton, Alberta, Canada.
-The group leader is Prof. Mojgan Daneshmand, Ph.D, P.Eng, who is a Canada Research Chair in Radio Frequency Microsystems for Communication and Sensing.
+Welcome to the homepage of the M2M MNT group in the Electrical and Computer Engineering Department at the University of Alberta located in Edmonton, Alberta, Canada.
+The group is led by Prof. Mojgan Daneshmand, Ph.D., P.Eng., who is a Canada Research Chair in Radio Frequency Microsystems for Communication and Sensing.

 Our group is very active in the local Antennas & Propagation (AP) and Microwave Theory & Techniques (MTT) societies which have a joint chapter for the Northern Canada Section of IEEE.
 Many of our activities are public events that everyone is welcome to attend.
 Check it out!